terrible-python-coder/guides/migrate-immich.md

 ## Step 2 - Create new sub-datasets
 * Create 2x datasets underneath
    * `/mnt/tank/configs/immich1/data` - Apps permissions
    *  `/mnt/tank/configs/immich1/db` - Generic permissions
-**Note:** since these datasets are volume mounnts in Docker, you can call them what you like.
+**Note:** since these datasets are volume mounnts in Docker, you can also call them what you like.

 ## Step 3 - rsync